Swardspeak: Usage

 A defining trait of swardspeak slang is that it more often than not immediately identifies the speaker as homosexual, making it easy for people of that orientation to recognize each other.
 This creates an exclusive group among its speakers and helps them resist cultural assimilation.
-More recently, even non-members of the gay community have been known to use this way of speaking, e.g. heterosexual members of industries dominated by gays, such as the fashion and film industries.
+More recently, even non-members of the gay community have been known to use this way of speaking, e.g. heterosexual members of industries with a significant amount of gay workers such as the fashion and film industries.

 Swardspeak as a language is constantly changing, with old phrases becoming obsolete and new phrases frequently entering everyday usage, reflecting changes in their culture and also maintaining exclusivity.
 The dynamic nature of the language refuses to cement itself in a single culture and allows for more freedom of expression among its speakers.
 Words and phrases can be created to react to popular trends and create alternatives to a strictly defined lifestyle.
 By these characteristics, swardspeak creates a dissident group without any ties to geographical, linguistic, or cultural restrictions, allowing its speakers to shape the language as they see fit, with relation to current times.
 In this way, the language is not only "mobile" and part of a larger community, but also open to more specific or local meanings and interpretations.